pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Transformers/README.md

 ### Introduction

 1. Self-attention is a sequence-to-sequence operation: a sequence of vectors goes in, and a sequence of vectors comes out.
 Let’s call the input vectors $x_1$, $x_2$…...., $x_t$ and the corresponding output vectors $y_1$, $y_2$…...., $y_t$.
-The vectors all have dimension k.
+The vectors all have dimension $k$.

 1. We need to score each word of the input sentence against this word.
 The score determines how much focus to place on other parts of the input sentence as we encode a word at a certain position.

 1. To produce output vector $y_i$, the self attention operation simply takes a weighted average over all the input vectors.
 $$y_i = \sum_j w_{ij} x_j$$

-1. Where j indexes over the whole sequence and the weights sum to one over all j.
+1. Where $j$ indexes over the whole sequence and the weights sum to one over all $j$.
 The weight $w_{ij}$ is not a parameter, as in a normal neural net, but it is derived from a function over $x_i$ and $x_j$ the simplest option for this function is the dot product:
     $$w′_{ij} = {x_i}^T x_j$$

 1. Note that $x_i$ is the input vector at the same position as the current output vector $y_i$.
 For the next output vector, we get an entirely new series of dot products, and a different weighted sum.

-1. The dot product gives us a value anywhere between negative and positive infinity, so we apply a softmax to map the values to [0,1] and to ensure that they sum to 1 over the whole sequence:
+1. The dot product gives us a value anywhere between negative and positive infinity, so we apply a softmax to map the values to $[0,1]$ and to ensure that they sum to $1$ over the whole sequence:

 $$ w_{ij}=\frac{exp w′_{ij}}{\sum_j exp w′_{ij}}$$